matplotlib/matplotblog/content/posts/custom-3d-engine/index.md

 matrices while our coordinates are 3d.
 How to use these matrices then ?
 The answer is [homogeneous coordinates](https://en.wikipedia.org/wiki/Homogeneous_coordinates).
-To make along story short, homogeneous coordinates are best to deal with transformation and projections in 3D.
+To make a long story short, homogeneous coordinates are best to deal with transformation and projections in 3D.
 In our case, because we're dealing with vertices (and not vectors), we only need to add 1 as the fourth coordinates (w) to all our vertices.
 Then we can apply the perspective transformation using the dot